altomator/ALTO-HTML/README.md

 # ALTO-HTML
-*Conversion of OCR ALTO files (including tags) to HTML*
+*Conversion of XML ALTO files to HTML*

 ### Synopsis
-This batch script converts ALTO files to HTML.
+This batch script converts OCR ALTO files to HTML.
 It also renders the tags (logical, layout, semantic, etc.) which were introduced in ALTO v2.1 format.
 See https://www.loc.gov/standards/alto/